hexo-/chinook-img-db/README.md

 - **sqlite** - chinook-sqlite.7z is 7zip compressed version of sql script for creating Chinook database and loading data.
 Unfortunatelly **THIS SCRIPT DOES NOT WORK**.
 The problem is that I didn't find decent utiliy that could make an export of sqlite database (in order of foreign key dependencies).
 Instead of trying to play chinook-sqlite.7z, please use database file **"chinook.db"**.
 I'll be grateful if you can contribute by creating valid sql scripts that could be loaded with SQLite Browser.

+- **mysql** - chinook-mysql.7z is 7zip compressed version of sql script for loading Chinook image database into MySQL.
+First create database chinook then run sql script using this database.

 - **album_images** - You can find here jpeg images of Albums found by google search & various scripts I've used to download images and "upload" them to Album.Img column.